-Water-quality data for the West Camp monitoring system in 2006 are again limited to BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
+Water-quality data for the West Camp monitoring system in 2007 are again limited to well BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
 These four sites were sampled during the spring sample event only.

-With the exception of arsenic (100 ug/L in the Travona Mine and about 25 ug/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp (fig. 3-8a and 3-8b); a slight trend toward decreasing concentrations continues in 2006.
-The concentrations of most dissolved metals in the Ophir Mine are low and continued to exhibit a slight downward trend through 2006 (fig. 3-9).
+With the exception of arsenic (100 ug/L in the Travona Mine and about 25 ug/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp (fig. 3-9a and 3-9b); a slight trend toward decreasing concentrations continued in 2007.
+The concentrations of most dissolved metals in well BMF96-4 are low and continued to exhibit a slight downward trend through 2007 (fig. 3-10).
+Concentrations of zinc have show variations the past five years; however, concentrations are well below the SMCL standard.
+Arsenic concentrations continue to range between 5 and 7 ug/L.

-Figure 3-8a.
-Selected water chemistry for West Camp Mines.
+Figure 3-9a.
+Iron and manganese concentrations in West Camp Mines.

-Figure 3-8b.
-Selected water chemistry for West Camp Mines.
+Figure 3-9b.
+Arsenic and zinc concentrations in West Camp Mines.

-Figure 3-9.
+Figure 3-10.
 Selected water chemistry for West Camp well BMF96-4.

-SECTION 4.00UTER CAMP SYSTEMS
+SECTION 4.0 OUTER CAMP SYSTEMS